Daniel B. Peters, Ph.D.

 Licensed Psychologist, PSY 16823

-Dr. Dan speaks regularly at national conferences and to the media on a variety of topics including parenting, learning differences, special needs, family, education and more.
-He serves on the Supporting Emotional Needs of Gifted (SENG) Editorial Board, the Editorial Board for the 2e Newsletter, the Advisory Board for the 2e Center for Research and Professional Development at Bridges Academy, the National Association of Gifted Children’s Gifted Definition Task Force, and as Co-Chair of the NAGC’s Assessments of Giftedness Special Interest Group.
+Dr. Dan speaks at national conferences and to the media on a variety of topics including parenting, learning differences, special needs, family, education and more.
+He serves on the Advisory Board for the Bridges 2e Center for Research and Professional Development and on the Advisory Panel for Gifted Research & Outreach (GRO).

 Dr. Peters was recognized as “2018 SENG Mental Health Professional of the Year” by Supporting Emotional Needs of Gifted, and as “2016 Allen Ewig Champion for Children” by Aldea Children and Family Services.
 He also received the 2013 CAG Distinguished Service Award from the California Association for Gifted.